-(2) AAPM/APS Guidelines
+AAPM/APS Guidelines

 American Academy of Pain Medicine (“AAPM”) and the American Pain Society (“APS”) are professional medical societies, each of which received substantial funding from Defendants from 2009 to 2013.
 In 1997, AAPM issued a “consensus” statement, The Use of Opioids for the Treatment of Chronic Pain, that endorsed opioids to treat chronic pain and claimed that the there was little risk of addiction or overdose in pain patients.
 The Chair of the committee that issued the statement, Dr. J. David Haddox, was at the time a paid speaker for Purdue.
 The sole consultant to the committee was Dr. Portenoy.
-The consensus statement, which also formed the foundation of the 1998 Guidelines, was published on the AAPM’s website and remained until 2011 and was taken down only after a doctor complained, though it lingers on the internet elsewhere.
+The consensus statement, which also formed the foundation of the 1998 Guidelines, was published on the AAPM’s website and remained until 2011; it was taken down only after a doctor complained, though it lingers on the internet elsewhere.

 AAPM and APS issued their own guidelines in 2009 (“2009 Guidelines”) and continued to recommend the use of opioids to treat chronic pain.
-Fourteen of the 21 panel members who drafted the 2009 Guidelines, including Dr. Portenoy and Dr. Fine, received support from Defendants Janssen, Cephalon, Endo, and Purdue.
+Fourteen of the 21 panel members who drafted the 2009 Guidelines, including Dr. Portenoy and Dr. Fine, received support from Defendants Cephalon and Endo, as well as Purdue.

 The 2009 Guidelines promote opioids as “safe and effective” for treating chronic pain, despite acknowledging limited evidence, and conclude that the risk of addiction is manageable for patients regardless of past abuse histories.
 One panel member, Dr. Joel Saper, Clinical Professor of Neurology at Michigan State University and founder of the Michigan Headache and Neurological Institute, resigned from the panel because of his concerns that the 2009 Guidelines were influenced by contributions that drug companies, including Defendants, made to the sponsoring organizations and committee members.
-These AAPM/APS Guidelines have been a particularly effective channel of deception and have influenced not only treating physicians, but also the body of scientific evidence on opioids; the Guidelines have been cited 732 times in academic literature, were disseminated nationwide and in Rockbridge County during the relevant time period, were reprinted in the Journal of Pain and are still available online.
+These AAPM/APS Guidelines have been a particularly effective channel of deception and have influenced not only treating physicians, but also the body of scientific evidence on opioids; the Guidelines have been cited 732 times in academic literature, were disseminated nationwide and in Halifax County during the relevant time period, were reprinted in the Journal of Pain and are still available online.

 The Manufacturer Defendants widely cited and promoted the 2009 Guidelines without disclosing the lack of evidence to support their conclusions.